Veterans Medical Advisor

 If you are an honorably discharged veteran, you served your country well and you earned certain benefits.
 These benefits include the right to receive compensation and medical care for any disabling medical condition that was incurred or aggravated while you were in service.
 Sad to say, sometimes it can be difficult for the veteran to obtain the earned benefits guaranteed by law.

 Like all bureaucracies, the Department of Veteran Affairs (VA) is unyielding in how it applies federal law that governs a veteran’s right to compensation.
 If your disability claim is not clearly supported by your medical records—with the exact evidence VA requires—you will be denied benefits.
-This is evident in the low (15-20%) approval rate for cases at the Board of Veterans’ Appeals.

 Dr. Bash often finds relevant medical information in a patient’s file that previously has been overlooked.
 Frequently, the patient’s diagnosis is modified or changed, based on Dr. Bash’s review of the full medical records.
 An accurate diagnosis leads toward a fair and rational analysis of the case.
 And Dr Bash’s thorough review allows him to give a better assessment of the patient’s level of disability.
 (Note: To reach this end, Dr. Bash asks many questions and will need a copy of the patient’s full medical record.)